• Courses

 Then select Event name and Link URL dimensions (or if you want to see shorter values, select File name)and click Import.

-In the metrics section, click the Plus icon and add the metrics that you want to use, for example, Event count and Total Users.
+In the metrics section, click the Plus icon and add the metrics you want to use, such as Event count and Total Users.

 Double-click the Link URL dimension and all metrics you have imported to the exploration.
 Or just drag and drop them.